 - New Jersey Department of Environmental Protection Inventory of State-owned Property for Lease

-The USDA's Transition Incentives Program (TIP) encourages landowners with expiring Conservation Reserve Program (CRP) contracts to sell or lease their land to beginning or socially disadvantaged farmers.
-USDA's Farm Service Agency advertises its inventory property for sale to socially disadvantaged applicants as well as beginning farmers and ranchers before it is available to the general public.
+The USDA Farm Service Agency (FSA) Transition Incentives Program (TIP) encourages landowners with expiring Conservation Reserve Program (CRP) contracts to sell or lease their land to beginning or socially disadvantaged farmers.
+The USDA Rural Development (RD) and USDA FSA advertises its inventory property for sale to socially disadvantaged applicants as well as beginning farmers and ranchers before it is available to the general public.

 If you are considering farmland for lease or purchase, the resources below can help you assess site conditions and variables best suited to your operation.